oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-dynamics-365-app-for-outlook/rule.md

 ---

-We used to use the [CRM Outlook Client Plugin](https://www.microsoft.com/en-US/download/details.aspx?id=50370) for tracking emails and appointments in Outlook.
-With the latest Dynamics update, now we have another choice, the [Dynamics 365 Outlook App](https://www.microsoft.com/en-US/dynamics/crm-customer-center/dynamics-365-app-for-outlook-user-s-guide.aspx), which is much lighter than the plugin.
+​We used to use the [CRM Outlook Client Plugin​](https://www.microsoft.com/en-US/download/details.aspx?id=50370) for tracking emails and appointments in Outlook.
+With the latest Dynamics update, now we have another choice, the [Dynamics 365 Outlook App​](https://www.microsoft.com/en-US/dynamics/crm-customer-center/dynamics-365-app-for-outlook-user-s-guide.aspx), which is much lighter​ than the plugin.​
+ ​
 ![ Track an Email in Outlook with Dynamics 365 App](track-email-in-outlook.png)